We should consider following while building the backup repository:

 - A high-performance repository hosting several recent retention points for instant restores and other quick operations

 - A repository with more capacity, but using a cheaper and slower storage, storing long-term retention points

-You can consume both layers by setting up a backup copy job from the first to the second repository, or leverage Scale-out Backup Repository, if licensed.
+You can consume both layers by setting up a backup copy job from the first to the second repository, or leverage Scale-out Backup Repository.

 It is possible to write one backup file chain per each VM on a repository, compared to the regular chain holding data for all the VMs of a given job.
 This option greatly eases job management, allowing to create jobs containing much more VMs than jobs with single chains, and also enhances performance thanks to more simultaneous write streams towards a repository, even when running a single job.